ghmelika/ghmelika/README.md

 - Hi there 👋
-- I'm (Melika Ghobakhloo) a graduate student in Remote Sensing at K.N.Toosi University of Technology, Tehran, Iran (🇮🇷)
+- I'm (Melika Ghobakhloo) a graduate student in Remote Sensing at K.N.Toosi University of Technology, Tehran, Iran
+- and PhD student in Remote Sensing at University of New Brunswick, Fredericton, Canada
 - I’m interested in Remote Sensing & GIS 🛰🌎 Machine Learning/Deep Learning 👩‍💻 Data Science and AI 📊 Project management 📄
 - 📫 Reach me: through my email 📧 gh.melika92@gmail.com